Stripe disorder and dynamics in the hole-doped antiferromagnetic insulator La5/3Sr1/3CoO4

-Taken with the magnetic susceptibility and NMR these $\mu^{+}$SR results allow an insight into the behavior of the stripes in La$_{5/3}$Sr$_{1/3}$CoO$_{4}$.
-The snap-shot taken by neutron diffraction indicates that ordered stripes have formed at temperatures below 100~K and the $\mu^{+}$SR suggests that at these high temperatures (in region I) spins within the stripes are rapidly fluctuating on the muon time scale.
+Taken together, the $\mu^{+}$SR, NMR and magnetic susceptibility results allow an insight into the behavior of the stripe ordering and dynamics in La$_{5/3}$Sr$_{1/3}$CoO$_{4}$. {\it Region I}: The snap-shot taken by neutron diffraction indicates that ordered stripes have formed and are static over intervals $\tau > 10^{-11}$s, at temperatures below 100~K. However, the $\mu^{+}$SR suggests that at these high temperatures spins within the stripes are rapidly fluctuating on the muon ($\mu$s) time scale.
+A crude estimate suggests that the observed muon relaxation rate, of order $0.15~\mu$s$^{-1}$, is consistent with a local magnetic field of around 150~mT fluctuating with correlation times of order 10$^{-11}$~s.
 A decrease in temperature causes these fluctuations to slow down, increasing $\tau$ and hence $\lambda$.
-The crossover around $T=39$~K marks the point where spins begin to lock together, that is, they suddenly become well correlated on the muon time-scale.
-It may be that this results from the stripes of spins within each CoO$_{2}$ layer becoming well correlated at this temperature, while interlayer correlations remain small; it may also reflect three-dimensional clusters of spins becoming correlated.
-These increased correlations produce a sizeable increase in $\Delta$ which causes the muon asymmetry to be rapidly depolarized, leading to a drop in $A_{\mathrm{rel}}$.
-Dynamics in this region both preclude a $\mu^+$SR precession signal and lead to the low-temperature NMR wipeout.
-As the system is cooled through the $40$--$20$~K region, relaxation channels gradually freeze out leading to longer $\tau$ and resulting in a $\lambda$ too fast to resolve, which causes the gradual decrease in $A_{\mathrm{rel}}$.
-Finally, the peak in $\lambda$ at 15~K and increase in $A_{\mathrm{rel}}$ below 20~K, and a crossover to a more static configuration, points to the dynamics of the clusters freezing out below 20 K. This freezing explains (1) the $\mu^+$SR precession signal, (2) the splitting of the ZFC and FC $\chi$ data and (3) the reappearance of the NMR signal.
+Assuming an activated behaviour of the fluctuations in this region [Fig.~\ref{muondata}(b)] with $\tau = \tau_{\infty} e^{E_{\mathrm{a}}/ T}$, we obtain an activation energy $E_{\mathrm{a}}\approx 100$~K, in reasonable agreement with the energy scale identified from NMR. {\it Region II}: Temperature $T \approx 40$~K marks the point where stripe spins lock together on the muon timescale and we enter a regime of magnetic order.
+As the system is cooled through the $40$--$20$~K region, slow dynamics remain significant, leading to the low-temperature NMR wipeout as well as to the muon $T_{1\mathrm{f}}^{-1}$ peak.
+Assuming a simple Lorentzian spectral density, the maximum $T^{-1}$ relaxation rate seen in the $\mu^{+}$SR data around 20~K [Fig.\ref{muondata}(e)] occurs \cite{suppl} when $\tau^{-1}(T)=\gamma_{\mu} B$, where $B$ is the internal magnetic field.
+Taking $B=300$~mT when $T_{1}^{-1}=2 \times 10^6$~s$^{-1}$ implies $\tau(T\approx 20~\mathrm{K}) \approx 4$~ns and $\Delta \approx 30$~$\mu$s$^{-1}$.
+For comparison, the lognormal distribution of correlation times obtained from the $^{59}$Co wipe-out in NMR [Fig.~4 \cite{suppl}] predicts a range of correlation times $5 \times 10^{-10} < \tau < 8 \times 10^{-9}$~s for $T=20$~K, in good agreement. {\it Region III}: Peaks in the muon $\lambda$ and $T^{-1}$ and the increase in $A_{\mathrm{rel}}$ below 20~K, suggest a crossover to a more static configuration pointing to the dynamics of the stripes freezing out below 20~K. This low temperature freezing accounts for the splitting of the ZFC and FC $\chi$ data and the reappearance of the NMR signal.